How Many People Suffer From Depression Worldwide?

 Nonetheless, while poverty can, without a doubt, cause depression, these statistics demonstrate it can affect people in upper-income brackets, hence, its prevalence amongst university students and professionals in highly-developed nations.
 Regardless of socioeconomic status, no one can be completely immune to the condition and have various reasons to be depressed.

-Depression can manifest itself in several different ways and have many causes, and people might form their own beliefs about the condition, but global depression rates indicate that this is a serious public health concern in every region.
+Depression can manifest itself in several different ways and have many causes.
+People might form their own beliefs about the condition, but global depression rates indicate a serious public health concern in every region.

-Through education, destigmatizing mental illness, and providing access to affordable and mental health services, depression can be fought, and its impact on societies can be reduced by creating happier and more productive citizens.
+Through education, destigmatizing mental illness, and providing access to affordable and mental health services, depression can be fought.
+Its impact on societies can be reduced by creating happier and more productive citizens.

 BetterHelp.com is committed to educating people on all mental health issues, and if you are experiencing depression, help is available to you.
 BetterHelp cannot prescribe antidepressants, but quality counseling and therapy services from licensed professionals are available online when you need them.

-Hopefully, this article has given you a clearer picture of not only what the condition looks like in America but also how many people suffer from depression on a global scale.
-The stats about depression are staggering and have been on a rising trend, but with the right approach and attitudes from individuals with the condition and society as a whole, it can be helped.
+Hopefully, this article has given you a clearer picture of what the condition looks like in America and how many people suffer from depression on a global scale.
+The stats about depression are staggering and have been rising, but with the right approach and attitudes from individuals with the condition and society as a whole, it can be helped.